vascospereira/Constraint-Logic-Programming/README.md

 # Constraint-Logic-Programming
-Constraint Logic Programming Optimizations and Other Solutions with Prolog
+Constraint Logic Programming Optimizations and Other Solutions with SICStus Prolog